 Ida Lewis is officially credited with saving eighteen lives and unofficially several others.
 The burgee of the Yacht Club that bears her name has a blue lighthouse with eighteen white stars arranged in a cross representing the number of lives she saved.
 A beautiful clinker-built pulling boat was paid for by public subscription and presented to Ida Lewis in the summer of 1869.
 This boat with many other Ida Lewis items, including the lamp and lens tended by her, are on exhibition in the Marine Museum of the Newport Historical Society.

 In the mid 1920s, all but a small piece of the Lime Rock, used by the Lighthouse Service for the light tower, was sold to the "Narragansett Bay Regatta Association."
 This was made up of a group of yachtsmen interested in preserving the now historic house, as well as creating a yacht club and landing for the excellent anchorage in Brenton Cove.
 In 1928 they officially organized under the name Ida Lewis Yacht Club.
-This is listed in 1929 for the first time among Newport's clubs.
+(ANSWER TO ILYC TRIVIA QUESTION: $7,200 was paid for Ida Lewis Light House and all of Lime Rock, Per 'Keeper of Lime Rock' by Lenore Skomal) This is listed in 1929 for the first time among Newport's clubs.
 The first Commodore was Arthur Curtiss James, owner of the auxiliary bark "Aloha."
 The Vice Commodore was Marion Eppley.

 A wooden walkway was built to the Lime Rocks and the lighthouse, which became the Clubhouse.
 Ida lewis is perhaps the smallest major yacht club, but at times one of the busiest.
 Floats and ramps were built to accommodate tenders and sailing dinghies.
 The Clubhouse is attractively furnished, which makes up for its size.
 Before the New York Yacht Club had its Newport station at Harbor Court, the Ida Lewis Yacht Club offered its facilities as a station and the burgee of the New York Yacht Club flew on an auxiliary flag pole.